ObjectPascal-Community/1brc-ObjectPascal/README.md

 > **NOTE**
 >
-> I'm still being lazy and I need to do the baseline in order for us to have the same `SHA256` value for an official output.
+> We are still waiting for the Delphi version to be completed in order for us to have an official `SHA256` hash for the output.

 ## Results
 These are the results from running all entries into the challenge on my personal computer: